thezimmee/bones/README.md

     [ ] Google Pagespeed Optimizer API?
     [ ] Pingdom Tools API?
 [ ] Automatically generate documentation of the project with CSS style guides and JS functions?
+[ ] Add better logging for all tasks (especially JS... browserify doesn't have a great logger).
+[ ] Add support for postcss, less?
+[ ] Add hook to automate the process of 1) creating a prod build; 2) running all prod tasks:
+    [ ] Lint ALL files (not just changed files) either when closing out a watch/build or prior to a git commit.
+    [ ] Cache busting / add hash to css/js files.
+    [ ] Rename CSS class names to make files smaller (Google Closure Stylesheets?)
+    [ ] Format CSS (sort properties, etc)
+    [ ] Format JS with eslint / jscs
+    [ ] Cache busting / add hash to css/js files.

 ## Example scripts